Kimo Leopoldo: Mixed martial arts career

 Kimo then fought at the UFC's Ultimate Ultimate 1996.
 He won his first fight against UFC 7 finalist Paul Varelans, but withdrew from the tournament after the win due to exhaustion.

 He then traveled to Japan and fought the former 3 time UFC champion Dan Severn in the inaugural Pride Fighting Championships event.
 A controversial contest, it took place primarily standing with both fighters nullifying the other's ability to strike.
 At the end of the contest Severn attempted to take Kimo down, however was unable because Kimo held onto the ropes.
 At the 29th minute Severn landed a take down, however it was a matter of too little too late and the contest was deemed a draw.
 Upon the final bell, commentator Stephen 'The Fight Professor' Quadros said 'the best thing about this fight is Dan Severn's post fight look', and in response to the Japanese crowd uncharacteristically booing, he said 'they're booing because they're relieved it's over'.

 Kimo then returned for UFC 16 and fought top Japanese fighter Tsuyoshi Kohsaka.
 Kimo began the contest aggressive, securing a strong takedown and controlling Kohsaka for the first six and a half minutes.
 Kimo then began to fatigue and Kohsaka took advantage, restoring the fight back to its feet, before landing a stiff right jab to the face of Kimo.
 Clearly stunned by the punch, momentum immediately swung in Kohsaka's favour.
 Although Kimo held on for the remainder of the bout, Kohsaka won via unanimous decision, out scoring Kimo in striking, grappling, and octagon control.

 After a four-year break from mixed martial arts, Kimo won a warm up fight against Tim Lajcik in the WFA in 2002.
 He then again returned to the UFC at UFC 43, where he quickly defeated David "Tank" Abbott by arm triangle choke.
 Kimo went on to fight in the main event of UFC 48, where he fought Ken Shamrock in a rematch.
 Kimo was knocked out in the first round from knees to the head.
 After the fight Kimo, tested positive for the steroid Stanozolol, also known as Winstrol, among other drugs.
 He was suspended for six months and fined $5,000 by the Nevada State Athletic Commission.

 Kimo was to fight Bas Rutten at WFA: King of the Streets on July 22, 2006.
 However, he was forced off the card by the California State Athletic Commission, after testing positive for Stanozolol once again.

 In his two most recent fights, Kimo lost to Dave Legeno by a guillotine choke submission.
 He then lost to Wes Sims by TKO in X-1.

 Kickboxing career

-Full Contact

-Kimo fought Fred Floyd for the PKA super heavyweight world title and lost the bout in 1995.